BarreraPablo/skyroute-challenge/README.md

 - Instead of using complex if/else statements for each airline provider, GlobalAirPricingStrategy and BudgetWingsPricingStrategy classes were created.

 - When a new provider needs to be added to the platform, we simply create a new strategy class without modifying the core domain logic.

+### Backend: Relational Storage for Booking Snapshots

+Although a document database would be a natural fit for immutable booking snapshots with minimal relational complexity, SQL Server and EF Core were chosen for this challenge to demonstrate a standard relational integration, typed persistence, and a schema that is easy to evolve.

 ### Frontend: Modern Angular Practices